 Evaristti did not in any way encourage the visitors to kill the fish, but left the decision to them.
 According to eyewitnesses, the killing of the first fish created a charged atmosphere among the numerous media representatives who were present who virtually encouraged the visitors to press the button in order to initiate a scandal something they ultimately achieved.
 The public followed Evaristtis division of society into three groups: the idiot, who pres-ses the button [the sadist], the voyeur who loves to watch, and the moraliser. […] The media and the public were the voyeurs and the animal protection groups and those others who protested were the moralists.
 The artist sees his installation as a social experiment in which he tries to interpret reality through reality, and not through a lie.
 Evaristti distances himself in this way from the representa-tion of horror in the sense of the classical art term, since he considers the interpretation of what happened as a falsification of reality.”
 1.

-The given option to “transform the content into fishsoup”, as one a reporter put it, shook up a lot of people and got a lot of media attention.
+The given option to “transform the content into fishsoup”, as one a reporter put it, shook up a lot of people and got a lot of media attention, which can be compared to the appearance of a cure for impotence.
 In an internet poll conducted by the CNN, 72% (which were 30,592 votes) thought this was definitely not art.
 Unexpectedly, Helena was defended by animal rights philosopher Peter Singer, argueing that the given option of turning the blender on, raises the question of the power humans have over animals.
 2.

 Another artwork that raises questions on the power humans have and exercise is Eduardo Kac’s Genesis, fosussing on the ethics of DNA manipulation.
 Kac displayed a text from the biblical Genesis accrediting humanity dominion over its environment, thereby helping the audience to consciously think about the intended subject.
 Evaistti did not help his audience to understand the intention he had when creating Helena, possibly this was one of the causes for its misunderstanding.